WAT SRI SANPHET

 King Borom Trailokanat, the eighth king of Ayutthaya, built a new palace just north of

-the area, adjacent to the old Lopburi River, the actual Khlong Muang, serving that time
+the area, adjacent to the old Lopburi River; the present

-as the northern city moat.
-He converted in 1448 the royal pavilions of his predecessors
+time as the northern city moat.
+He converted in 1448 the royal pavilions of his

 Although it is not at all that clear.
 The Royal Chronicles of Ayutthaya mention that King